GST Refund Claim

 Time Limit for Filing GST Refund Request

-Under GST, all GST refund claims must be filed within 2 years from the relevant date.
+Under GST, the applicant should file GST refund claims within 2 years from the relevant date.
 If the claim is in order, the refund has to be sanctioned within a period of 60 days from the date of receipt of the claim.
-Interest on the withheld refund is paid at the rate of 6%.
-Interest on the delayed refund (beyond 60 days, arising from the order of authority/ court) is paid at 9% per annum.
+Interest on the withheld refund shall apply at the rate of 6%.
+An interest rate of 9% per annum shall apply on the delayed refund (beyond 60 days, arising from the order of authority/ court).

 GST Refund Claim on Exports

 One of the major categories under which, claim for GST refund arises is export.
 Exports (whether of goods or services), as well as supplies to SEZs, have been categorised under GST as Zero-Rated Supplies.
-Because the supply is zero-rated, the supplier can claim a refund of input tax credit paid.
+Because the supply applies at zero per cent, the supplier can claim a refund of input tax credit paid.

 Currently, exporters can claim a refund on zero-rated supplies under two options.
 Either the exporter can export under Bond/ LUT and claim a refund of accumulated Input Tax Credit or he may export on payment of integrated tax and claim refund.
 However, both the methods and delays in processing GST refunds have adversely impacted the working capital cycle of many businesses.
 Hence, the Government has announced the creation of an e-wallet facility for exporters to quicken and streamline the GST refund process.